MarcelPohl97/Vanilla-JS-projects/README.md

 # brad traversy 20 vanilla javascript projects
- Repo for all 20 recreated from scratch with my own style
+ Repo for all 20 recreated projects from scratch with my own style